 The main section for articles with a qualitative approach, namely: Introduction (without sub-sections), Literature review, Research methods, Results and discussion (propositions and research arguments); Conclusions (without sub-sections), and References.

-Articles of writing are written in standard Indonesian.
+Articles of writing are written in standard Indonesian or English.

 - Fill in the article manuscript typed 1 space.

 - The article script is written with Times New Roman font 12 and the indent for paragraphs is 1cm.

 - The size of the writing field uses A4 paper manuscript paper (210 x 297 mm), a two-column format.

 - Setting a page by referring to a 1-column format with page setup: left margin above 2.5cm and when down 2.25cm.

 - The font size of the article script for parts and sub-sections in the article is Times New Roman font 12, with capital letters at the beginning of the word, bold, and left flat and do not use numbering (bullet and numbering).